 1. Knobbed Matching Puzzles:

-Knobbed matching puzzles are a wonderful place to start for the young child.
+A wonderful place for a young child to start is with knobbed, matching puzzles.
 Pictures on the puzzle pieces are matched to the picture underneath.
 When children use this type, they’re generally using their finger muscles to turn the piece as they hold the knob, developing fine motor skills.
-Start with puzzles that have 3 or 4 pieces to narrow down the number of options and make it less frustrating for younger children.
+Start with puzzles that have 3 or 4 pieces to narrow down the number of options.
+This tends to make it less frustrating for younger children.
 After your child has mastered that, try one with more pieces and smaller knobs.

 2.Non-knobbed Matching Puzzles: